 Windows Report also asked its survey participants which aspect of Windows 11 catches their eye the most; 35% of respondents said the centered Start Menu is their favorite feature.
 About a quarter (26%) said that native support for Android apps is Windows 11's best feature.
 Eleven percent are enamored by the new OS' gaming-oriented features (DirectStorage API and auto HDR).
 Eight percent dig the new sound scheme while another 8% love the new multitasking features.

 Microsoft has been in hot water for its confusing Trusted Platform Module (TPM) 2.0 requirements for the Windows 11 upgrade, and this is reflected in Windows Report's survey.
-Nearly a third (34%) say their systems seemingly meet Windows 11's requirements, but they can't pass the PC Health Check app, a tool Microsoft rolled out to help users determine whether their devices are Windows 11 compatible.
+Nearly a third (34%) have no idea whether their PCs are Windows 11-compatible.

 On the plus side, 44% say that their PCs meet the Windows 11 upgrade requirements.